amschne/monte_carloMPI/README.md

     python post_processing.py --output_dir monte_carlo_results/sphere $(ls monte_carlo_results/sphere/*.txt | xargs)

+# Acknowledgements
+Development of the model and this repository is a collaborative effort and was supported by the National Science Foundation (grant no. ARC-1253154).
+Many thanks to Jordan Schneider for their work upgrading the codes to be compatible with Python 3 and for developing the parallelized implementation, which is crucial for conducting simulations of over one million photon packets within a reasonable timeline.
+The model was developed originally from a MATLAB version created by Mark Flanner, who advised the scientific development and application of the model.
+Finally, thanks to Zach Fair (and Fair et al., 2022) for motivating ongoing development and utilizing earlier versions of this repository.

 # References
 Bohren, C. F., & Huffman, D. R. (1983).
 Absorption and Scattering of Light by Small Particles. _Wiley_.

+Fair, Z., Flanner, M., Schneider, A., and Skiles, S. M. (2022).
+Sensitivity of modeled snow grain size retrievals to solar geometry, snow particle asphericity, and snowpack impurities, _The Cryosphere, 16_, 3801–3814, https://doi.org/10.5194/tc-16-3801-2022.

 Schneider, A., Flanner, M., De Roo, R., and Adolph, A. (2019).
 Monitoring of snow surface near-infrared bidirectional reflectance factors with added light-absorbing particles, _The Cryosphere, 13_, 1753–1766, https://doi.org/10.5194/tc-13-1753-2019.